battlemon-project/contracts/README.md

 **Arguments:**

-- `from_index` (Optional): representing the starting index of tokens to return.
+- `from_index` (Optional): a string representing an unsigned 128-bit integer, representing the starting index of tokens to return.
 If it's omitted it will return collection with starting index equals zero.
 - `limit` (Optional): the maximum number of tokens to return.
 If it's omitted it will return unlimited collection.